CMProductions/devops.test/README.md

 # devops.test

 ## Description
 Build a simple REST API.
 This API code needs to run in a Docker container.
+You can use as many containers as you need.

 ## API Specification
 GET /user/{id} - Retrieves a specific user